Mississippi Band of Choctaw Indians: 1930s and reorganization

-During the Great Depression and the Roosevelt administration, officials began numerous initiatives to alleviate some of the social and economic conditions in the South.
-The 1933 Special Narrative Report described the dismal state of welfare of the Mississippi Choctaw, whose population by 1930 had declined to 1,665 people.
-John Collier, the US Commissioner for Indian Affairs (now BIA), used the report as instrumental support in a proposal to re-organize the Mississippi Choctaw as the Mississippi Band of Choctaw Indians.
-This enabled them to establish their own tribal government, as well as to have a beneficial relationship with the federal government.
+During the Great Depression and the Roosevelt administration, officials implemented numerous initiatives to alleviate some of the social and economic conditions in the South.
+The 1933 Special Narrative Report described the dismal welfare conditions of the Mississippi Choctaw, whose population had declined to 1,665 people by 1930.
+John Collier, the US Commissioner for Indian Affairs (now BIA), used the report as instrumental support in a proposal to re-organize the Mississippi Choctaw as the Mississippi Band of Choctaw Indians (MBCI).
+This action would enable them to establish their own tribal government and develop a beneficial relationship with the federal government.

 In 1934, President Franklin Roosevelt signed into law the Indian Reorganization Act.
 This law proved critical for survival of the Mississippi Choctaw, Alabama Choctaw and other tribal peoples, who also reorganized in that era.
 Baxter York, Emmett York, and Joe Chitto worked on gaining recognition for the Choctaw.
 They realized that they needed to adopt a constitution.
 A rival organization, the Mississippi Choctaw Indian Federation, opposed federal tribal recognition because of fears of dominance by the Bureau of Indian Affairs (BIA).
-They disbanded after leaders of the opposition were moved to another jurisdiction.
+The Federation disbanded in 1935 some of its "trouble makers" were moved to another jurisdiction.
 The first Tribal Council members of the Mississippi Band of Choctaw were Baxter and Emmett York, with Joe Chitto serving as the first chairperson.

 World War II and 1940s

 With the tribe's adoption of an elected, representative government, in 1944 the Secretary of the Interior declared that 18000 acre would be held in trust for the Choctaw of Mississippi, as was done for other federally recognized tribes on reservations.
 Lands in Neshoba and surrounding counties were set aside as a federal Indian reservation.
 Eight communities were included in the reservation land: Bogue Chitto, Bogue Homa, Conehatta, Crystal Ridge, Pearl River, Red Water, Tucker, and Standing Pine.

-Under the Indian Reorganization Act, the Mississippi Choctaw re-organized on April 20, 1945, as the Mississippi Band of Choctaw Indians.
+Under the Indian Reorganization Act, the Mississippi Choctaw reorganized on April 20, 1945, as the Mississippi Band of Choctaw Indians when it was federally recognized by the U.S. government, and its constitution ratified.
 This gave them sovereignty and independence from the state government.
-The latter continued to be dominated by conservative whites of the Democratic Party, who maintained legal racial segregation and disenfranchisement well into the late twentieth century.
+Mississippi continued to be dominated by conservative whites of the Democratic Party, who maintained legal racial segregation and disenfranchisement well into the late 20th century.